There are times where it would be unthinkable for you to use your mobile phone…

 Such as playing football, or getting married – so why do it while driving?

 Despite legislation, recent figures have shown that over a third of individuals admitted to using their mobile phones whilst driving to text or access apps.
-This is a troubling statistic considering that when using a mobile device, your ability to react quickly in an emergency is likely to be worse than that of a driver at the drink-drive limit.
+This is a troubling statistic considering that when using a mobile device, your ability to react quickly in an emergency is likely to be worse than that of a driver at the drink-drive limit, and using a handsfree phone while driving is just as dangerous as using a handheld phone.

 Crashes caused by mobile phone use are completely avoidable – so make the right choice, put your phone away before driving.